 During in vitro procedures, there are sometimes extra embryos which sho uld be frozen for future attempts.
 There is a strict criterion followed for freezing embryos since the freezing and thawing procedures of embryos can be too aggressive.

 If we were to freeze all of the leftover embryos, the cancellation rates of a transfer after thawing would be very high.
 Therefore we do not freeze all the embryos that are left in the laboratory after a fresh transfer.
-In spite of these requirements, there is around an 8% cancellation rate for cryotransfer after the thawing and re-adaptation in a culture medium of the embryos.
+Despite these requirements, there is a certain percentage of cryotransfer cancellation after thawing and a period of readjustment in culture medium that is lower than 5%.

 It is more difficult for the embryos to develop in the laboratory than in the mother’s uterus.
 According to studies carried out, there is no connection between freezing embryos and the pregnancy rate from fresh embryos.
 Therefore, if we cannot freeze part of the leftover embryos, this does not mean you are any less likely to become pregnant or vice versa.